May 1, 2024

 That’s an authoritarian mindset.
 Both are from the adult’s perspective; they leave the child alone in it, either learning to outsource struggles or feeling like they must solve all problems on their own.

 When we remove or shut down the struggle, we remove or shut down the opportunity for recovery.
-When we ignore or minimize the struggle, we're removing the opportunity to navigate through it together.
+Ignoring or minimize the struggle, we’re removing the opportunity to navigate through it together.

 When we see the long process ahead and try to take shortcuts, we’re missing the value in the process.
 Strong relationships involve the song and dance of rupture and repair, where I’m not scared of the rupture anymore because I understand it and know what to do with it.